A Guest Post by Catrin Cooper

 #3 Learn to Communicate

-Having an effective communication skill is the foundation of a successful business person.
+Having effective communication skills is the foundation of a successful business person.
 Going the extra mile to contact buyers and team members can eliminate hassles that may arise in the future.
 You need to be available through email, phone, and video so your team members can reach out to you when they encounter problems that affect the entire product or service.

 #4 Build your Network